What Is The Masters Golf Tournament?

 - Ben Crenshaw (1984, 1995)

-When does the Masters take place?
+When is the Masters tournament?

 Traditionally, the Masters is played early in April so that the final round can be played on the second Sunday of the month.
 The tournament starts on Thursday, with all golfers teeing off throughout the day.
 They continue to play on Friday before the cut-off decides who is able to play on Saturday and Sunday.
 In 2020, the Masters Tournament took place in November for the first time in the tournament’s history due to the Covid-19 pandemic.